MauroAbidalCarrer/CNN_from_scratch/diary.md

     Test accuracy raised to 40% test accuracy.
   - Let's try the full dataset then (I might need to increase the swap)...
     I encountered this error: `MemoryError: Unable to allocate 37.0 GiB for an array with shape (50000, 26, 26, 3, 7, 7) and data type float64`.
-    Given the shape of the ndarray, I assum this is the ndarray of the views.
+    Given the shape of the ndarray, I assume this is the ndarray of the views.
     What's weird is that the sliding_window_view should only create a view of the input tensor.
     Ok, looking at the traceback, I see that this is because the tensordot function uses a transpose on the views before performing the dot call.
     This effectively requires copy (and therefore an allocation) of the views to be made.